Short mystery fiction

 “Exodus,” Mystery Magazine, April 2023

 A student is found hanging in the bell tower.
 An old man indulges his passion for tripping people.
 A young woman finds more than brisket in her uncle’s chest freezer.
+A sensory deprivation tank deprives one individual of more than her senses.

 Short literary prose